padmanathpanchal09/Time-keeper/README.md

 This project aims to create a countdown timer that accurately displays the time remaining until the end of the current year.

+How to setUp as brower extension:
+1: first clone this repository to ur system.
+2: opens the chrome clicks the 3 dots and click on Extensions then Manage Extension.
+3: u can see there Load Unpacked click on that.
+4: select ur project's folder. now u good to go with ur time keeper.

 WHY U NEED THIS:
 Basically this is an BACKGROUND TIME KEEPER EXTENSION. which tells u that how much time left for the year so